A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 ## Annual review of accredited Peppol Service Providers

 It is expected that all accredited Peppol Service Providers will meet the requirements of accreditation on an on-going basis.
 An annual review of accredited Peppol Service Providers will take place to provide this assurance and include:

-•	Due diligence checks and provision of a current enforceable Professional Indemnity Insurance policy of at least $10 million AUD (or equivalent in other currency) per occurrence.
+- Due diligence checks and provision of a current enforceable Professional Indemnity Insurance policy of at least $10 million AUD (or equivalent in other currency) per occurrence.
-•	Adherence to A-NZ eInvoicing security requirements which includes: o	Completion of section A of the A-NZ eInvoicing Security Questionnaire. o	Review your evidence to ensure it aligns to the current security requirements and is up to date.
-Submit updated evidence where required. o	Advise if there have been changes to your business or product environment.
+- Adherence to A-NZ eInvoicing security requirements which includes:
+-  Completion of section A of the A-NZ eInvoicing Security Questionnaire.
+-  Review your evidence to ensure it aligns to the current security requirements and is up to date.
+Submit updated evidence where required.
+-  Advise if there have been changes to your business or product environment.

 ## Specifications and associated guidance notes